 Should this marriage have been allowed?
 Should sex in prison be allowed?
 Is sex a human right?

-The production is currently in development, with full production to be in 2021.
-R&D has been supported by National Theatre New Work Dept, York Theatre Royal, Stone Nest and funded by Arts Council England.
+The production is currently in development, with full production to be in 2024 co-commissioned by The Lowry & Ideas Test with funding from Cockayne Foundation, Awards for All & PRS Foundation.
+R&D has been supported by National Theatre New Work Dept, South Street Reading, York Theatre Royal, Stone Nest and funded by Arts Council England.

 - Co-created by Daphna Attias, Terry O'Donovan & James Baldwin

 - Set Designer: Sophie Neil

 - Ensemble: Tonderai Munyevu, Ric Renton, Frank Prosper, Mark Williams, Martin Askew, Dave Wilson, Morgan Archer, Lucian Grant, Alex Cannon, Gilson Saiona, Karl Smith

 - Production R&D Photos & Video by Justin Jones